kapipapi/kapipapi/README.md

 ### Hi there 👋

+💪 Currently working in Airotec company on computer vision project in Avionics.

+🙌🏼 Looking to collaborate on any Machine Learning Project

+- 🎓 Master's Degree in Biomedical Engineering
+- 🎓 Bachelor's Degree in Applied Physics

+📫 Contact me: kacper.led🙈gmail.com

 <!--
 **kapipapi/kapipapi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.